cbarrete/mient/README.md

   - Scrolling
   - Nice colors
   - Timestamps
-  - Selection (for replies, redactions and edits)
   - Keep track of max prefix (username/userid/ts) width and align messages
 - External editor
 - Read receipts
 - Better room list (consistent ordering)
 - Get initial state from the state store when it supports it again
-- Replies
 - Redactions
 - Print events like calls in the timeline